Elan456/viking-village-builder/README.md

 This should install pygame and e-pyquadtree.

-> e-pyquadtree is a quadtree datas tructure package written by me, check it out on GitHub: https://github.com/Elan456/pyquadtree
+> e-pyquadtree is a quadtree data structure package written by me, check it out on GitHub: https://github.com/Elan456/pyquadtree

 ### 3. Running the game